aaa2ppp/nix-yandex-browser/README.md

-# Yandex Browser for Nix(OS)
+# Yandex Browser for NixOS

 With automatic hash updates, I hope.

 * `yandex-browser-stable` provides the `yandex-browser` executable
 * `yandex-browser-beta` provides the `yandex-browser-beta` executable

-Try the IPFS backed [web3](https://github.com/teu5us/nix-yandex-browser/tree/web3) branch if you do not plan to track the browser updates.
+Try the IPFS backed [web3](https://github.com/den-fs/nix-yandex-browser/tree/web3) branch if you do not plan to track the browser updates.

 **Note** that this flake imports nixpkgs with `allowUnfree = true` and adds both provided browsers as `permittedInsecurePackages`.